saleh-gholamian/openvpn-with-freeradius/README.md

 sudo systemctl restart cron
 ```

-Now the work is done
+Now the work is done.